Kevinpgalligan/KevingalWebsite/pages/blog/cl-symbols.md

 ## Why is the symbol name in all-caps?
 Good catch: we entered the symbol `'x`, but the printed symbol name was `"X"`.
 By default, all symbol names are converted to upper case by the so-called Lisp Reader.
 This can be controlled with a parameter called [readtable-case](https://www.lispworks.com/documentation/HyperSpec/Body/23_ab.htm), which, if you really want to preserve your precious little capitalisation, can be set to `:preserve`.

 Honestly, I think this is one of the language's biggest warts.
-Under the default behaviour, if you're trying to implement a formula that contains - *gasp* - both `n` AND `N`, you're reduced to mutating one of the names, as if you were a wretched internet user trying to meet password requirements by going from "password" to "Password1!".
+Under the default behaviour, if you're trying to implement a formula that contains - *gasp* - both `n` AND `N`, you're reduced to mutating one of the names, as if you were trying to circumvent archaic password requirements by going from "password" to "Password1!".
 I'm not sure why this behaviour was chosen as the default, but usually such things can be blamed on the ANSI standard having to maintain backward compatibility with pre-existing Lisp dialects.

 That said, there's a way to preserve case in symbol names regardless of `readtable-case`.
 Wrap the name in `|`s, like `'|x|`.